-Forensic interviews are designed to be neutral, comfortable, child-friendly, and age-appropriate
+Forensic interviews are neutral, comfortable, child-friendly, and age-appropriate

 What is a forensic interview?

-Forensic interviews ask non-leading questions from a trained interviewer.
+Forensic interviews ask non-leading questions from a trained interviewer and are discreetly recorded for use later in court.
 These questions are designed to help a child disclose the truth about what may or may not have happened to them before, during, and after a crime is committed.

-- Forensic interviews are offered by Sylvia’s CAC at the request of the Department of Child Services or a law enforcement agency.
+- Sylvia’s CAC offers forensic interviews at the request of the Department of Child Services or a law enforcement agency.

 - Forensic interviews help prosecutors understand what transpired, and may help in pressing charges against a perpetrator.